NHS continuing healthcare

 To get NHS continuing healthcare you must:

-- have ongoing significant health needs, and
+- have ongoing significant physical and/or mental health needs,

 How does the assessment for NHS continuing healthcare work?